 She added that you may also risk hypo-pigmentation, where the treated skin becomes paler than the surrounding skin, or hyper-pigmentation, where the opposite happens.
 If a red or flesh-tone pigment was used in the tattoo, there is a chance that the tattoo may actually darken after the laser treatment.

 "The darkening is believed to result from the reduction of ferric oxide in the red pigment to ferrous oxide (turning from rust colour to black).
 Hence, extreme caution should be taken when considering laser treatment of cosmetic tattoos, especially those with red or flesh-tone tattoos," said Dr Tan.

-Eyebrow laser tattoo removal is approximately S$500 to S$700 per session.
-You may need two to four visits for the tattoos to be removed, said Dr Tan.
+Eyebrow laser tattoo removal costs approximately S$500 to S$700 per session.
+Two to four sessions may be required.